 To generate the graph partition matrix $P$, we need to solve the following optimization problem:

-Intuitively, $P^\dag P^T$ is a normalized graph that connects every pair of nodes within a community while discarding all inter-community edges.
-Thus, $\Vert P^\dag P^T - \hat{A} \Vert$ equals the number of inter-community edges plus the number of disconnected node pairs within communities.
+Intuitively, $P' P^T$ is a normalized graph that connects every pair of nodes within a community while discarding all inter-community edges.
+Thus, $\Vert P' P^T - \hat{A} \Vert$ equals the number of inter-community edges plus the number of disconnected node pairs within communities.
 Minimizing the former is the classic minimum cut problem, and minimizing the latter matches well with balanced separation, given the number of nodes pair grows quadratically.
 These objective aligns well with off-the-shelf graph partition methods, so we directly utilize METIS to produce $P$.
-The idea of using structural compression as a substitute of message-passing can be extended to a multi-layer and non-linear GNN, which is shown in Appendix \ref{appendix:nonlinear}.

 From the perspective of spatial domain, we always hope to obtain an embedding $f(\hat{A}^kXW)$ of the following form: embeddings of nodes of the same class are close enough, while embeddings of nodes of different classes are far apart.
 Intuitively, this goal can be simplified to the class centers of the various class node embeddings being far apart, and the similarity of nodes within the same class being as high as possible.
 In other words, we can use the community center $f(P^TXW)$ as the embedding that needs to be computed in the loss function, instead of using all nodes in the community for computation.
 On the other hand, if the embeddings of nodes within the community are identical, we no longer need to compute the similarity of nodes within the community.
 Considering these, it is natural to use $P^TX$ in place of $\hat{A}^kX$ to compute the loss function.
 Moreover, since $P$ is solved based on graph partitioning, the result of the graph partitioning can facilitate the construction of positive and negative samples.
+The idea of using structural compression as a substitute of message-passing can be extended to a multi-layer and non-linear GNN, which is shown in Appendix \ref{appendix:nonlinear}.